ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

 Summary
 -------

-In this tutorial, you launch a robot simulation with Ignition Gazebo, launch bridge swith actuators and sensors, visualize data from a sensor and move a diff drive robot.
+In this tutorial, you launch a robot simulation with Ignition Gazebo, launch bridges with actuators and sensors, visualize data from a sensor and move a diff drive robot.